Mersikka/full-stack-open/part0/exercise5.md

     server-->>browser: the JS file containing some other functionality of the site deactivate server

-    note left of server: The browser starts executing the JS code that fetches the JSON from the server
+    note right of browser: The browser starts executing the JS code

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server